magento/devdocs/guides/v1.0/extension-dev-guide/backward-compatibility.md

 <h3>What code is affected?</h3>
 The backward compatibility policy applies to PHP code annotated with `@api`.
 This includes the following:

 * Any interface used by third parties to enhance the system (payment providers, shipping providers, search providers).
-We have sometimes called these SPIs.* Any service contract* Public classes that are stable and likely extension points within the framework.* Popular extension points, based on customer feedback
+We have sometimes called these SPIs.* Any service contract* Public classes that are stable and likely extension points within the framework.
+* Individual methods or constants* Popular extension points, based on customer feedback The `@api` tag can be applied to a constant, a method, or to the entire class/interface.
+If the `@api` tag is applied at the file level, then all methods within the file are part of the public API.
+You do not need to annotate each method individually.

 <h3>Service Provider Interfaces</h3>A PHP Interface in Magento can be used several ways by the core product and extension developers.* **As an API**.
 An interface is called by PHP code.
 * **As a Service Provider Interface (SPI)**.
 An interface can be implemented, allowing code to provide functionality to the platform.